mdovhopo/live-coding-nodejs/README.md

 ## Goal

-Make sure to pass existing tests and provide clear reasoning for the solution.
+Make sure to pass existing tests with `npm test` and provide clear reasoning for the solution.
-The use of code quality tools is encouraged.

 ## Tips